laurentperrinet/Perrinet20PredictiveProcessing/README.md

 300 ms).
 Consistently with the [Fröhlich effect](https://en.wikipedia.org/wiki/Fr%C3%B6hlich_effect) [@Jancke10],
 the beginning of the trajectory is seen ahead of its physical position.
-During the second phase, the moving dot is correctly tracked as both its velocity and position are correctly inferred.
+During the second phase, the moving dot is efficiently tracked as both its velocity and position are correctly inferred.
 This is ahead of the delayed trajectory of the dot (green dotted line).
 Motion extrapolation correctly predicts the position at the present time and the position follows the actual physical position of the dot (black dotted line).